adecang/adecang.github.io/English/Toiec/lrmt_03.md

    (C) **Can you give us another couple of minutes?**
 6. They're talking of buying a comany in New York State
    (A) **I just hope they do Due Diligence first**
-   (B) I prefer tiol live in the center of town
+   (B) I prefer to live in the center of town
    (C) My command offices are in New York
-7. Have you have lunch yet Mike?
+7. Have you had lunch yet Mike?
    (A) I'd like a salad, please
-   (B) Actuallly I had it yesterday
+   (B) Actually I had it yesterday
    (C) **I was planning to skip lunch today**
 8. Is Shia again leaving early today?
    (A) **Yes, she's got a doctor appointment**